Bishops in Foreign Countries Act 1841

 The Bishops in Foreign Countries Act 1841 (5 Vict. c.
-6) is an Act of Parliament passed by the Parliament of the United Kingdom to enable the United Church of England and Ireland to create bishops overseas.
+6) is an Act of Parliament (United Kingdom) of the Parliament of the United Kingdom to enable the United Church of England and Ireland to create bishops overseas.

-The Act authorised the consecration of a bishop for a foreign country who need not be a subject of the British crown nor take the oaths of allegiance or of supremacy, while, on the other hand, the clergy ordained by him would have no right to officiate in England or Ireland.
+The act authorised the consecration of a bishop for a foreign country who need not be a subject of the British crown nor take the oaths of allegiance or of supremacy, while, on the other hand, the clergy ordained by him would have no right to officiate in England or Ireland.

 The need for the act arose after the English Church and government agreed to consent to the establishment of the Anglican-German Bishopric in Jerusalem.

-The Act received royal assent on 5 October 1841 and remains, As of 2008, largely in force.
+The act received royal assent on 5 October 1841 and remains, As of 2026, largely in force.

+Subsequent developments

+Section 4 of the act was repealed by section 2 of, and schedule (A.) to, the Colonial Clergy Act 1874 (37 & 38 Vict. c.
+77), which came into force on 7 August 1874.